shawnlawson/XAI-Visual-Guts/ML_Training.md

 ## Install

 Once connected to this remote computer, I needed to install all of the NVidia CUDA requirements.
-Thankfull linode had a [guide](https://www.linode.com/docs/products/compute/gpu/guides/install-nvidia-cuda/) for this.
+Thankfully linode had a [guide](https://www.linode.com/docs/products/compute/gpu/guides/install-nvidia-cuda/) for this.

 Because I'm connected to this remote computer by terminal, when it came to installing the CUDA Toolkit I chose the deb (network) option. and ran those commands provided.